-Laradock is a PHP development environment running on Docker.
+Laradock is a Docker-based PHP development environment.

 First, install Docker on your computer.

-Clone Laradock to your computer.
+Clone Laradock to your machine.

 $ git clone https://github.com/Laradock/laradock.git